 The PAAs will be delivered in individual assessment windows.
-The assessment window for each PAA assessment will be a maximum of 2 weeks and will be staggered over several weeks to assist with provider manageability.
+The assessment window for each PAA assessment will be a maximum of 2 weeks to assist with provider manageability.

 NCFE CACHE will publish the dates on which the assessment will take place approximately 18 months in advance of the assessment being delivered.